The heart of Baylor School is the academic program, which aims to provide every student with:

 English I: Ninth Grade

-English I is the first year of a two-year study of world literature in which students acquire essential skills in writing and critical reading.
+English I is the first year of a two-year study of world literature.
+Students acquire essential skills in writing and critical reading.
 Through a wide variety of writing assignments, students begin to develop a clear expression of thought as they write narrative, persuasive and expository essays.
 They seek to build critical reading skills through a study of multiple genres, including fiction, nonfiction, drama, and poetry.
 In addition, students regularly study vocabulary.
 In preparation for assessments in grammar and writing in the spring, they also study grammar throughout the year.
 Finally, all students participate in a grade-wide writing and oration contest.

 English II: Tenth Grade